Sévaré

-Sévaré (or Sevare) is a town in the Mopti Region of Mali.
-It is a crossroads town of about 40,000 situated about 10 km southeast of Mopti and 10 km south of Fatoma, the old capital of Kunaari.
+Sévaré (or Sevare) is a town in central Mali.
+Located in the Mopti Region, it serves as a crossroads town of about 40,000 situated about 10 km southeast of Mopti and 10 km south of Fatoma, the old capital of Kunaari.
 From Sévaré one can access Bandiagara to the east, Gao and Timbuktu to the north, Segou and Bamako to the southwest and Burkina Faso to the south.

 Mopti Airport is near Sévaré, which lies within the boundaries of Mopti Commune.

 Said to have been founded by a Fula hunter, Se Waware, its importance began to grow with the construction of roads and the dike to Mopti under French colonial rule.